Russia says it has fully withdrawn from Kherson, in a major blow to Putin

 Updated November 11, 2022 at 7:47 AM ET

-MOSCOW AND KYIV – Russia says it has completed the withdrawal of its forces from the southern Ukrainian city of Kherson, just days after Russia's Defense Minister announced pullback of forces.
+MOSCOW and KYIV — Russia says it has completed the withdrawal of its forces from the southern Ukrainian city of Kherson, just days after Russia's Defense Minister announced a troop pullback.

 In a statement posted online, Russia's Defense Ministry said that remaining troops have been transferred out of Kherson to the east bank of the Dnipro River early Friday with "not a single piece of military equipment or weapons" left on the other side.